-Please note that due to symmetry, this setup will yield the same results in most cases, regardless of the I/O pad to which the AC and DC sources are connected.
-However, if the buffer is not symmetric internally, the C_comp value may not be the same for both outputs.
-In such cases, the above measurement must be repeated with the two voltage sources reversed.
+Please note that due to symmetry, this setup will yield the same results in most cases, regardless of which I/O pad the AC and DC sources are connected to.
+However, if the buffer is not symmetric internally, it is possible that the C_comp value may not be the same for both outputs.
+In such cases the above measurement must be repeated with the two voltage sources reversed.
 The following figure shows a surface plot for C_diff as a function of voltage and frequency for a differential buffer.